 It’s a heavy-handed book considering the narrow scope of the subject, and through it, he tries to keep his information as concise as possible.

 Personally, I can’t stand non-fiction books that get overly wordy, and it’s clear that Dawson shares that mindset.

 Decoys are one of your strongest pieces of hunting equipment for any waterfowl, and Dawson makes this point very clear throughout the entire book.

-At one point, he discusses the importance of getting placement just right to put your decoys in the best possible light and attract more games.
+At one point, he discusses the importance of getting placement just right to put your decoys in the best possible light and attract more game.

-It’s a good resource to have on-hand while you’re hunting, but it is definitely something that’s going to benefit beginners more than experienced hunters.
+It’s a good resource to have in hand while you’re hunting, but it is definitely something that’s going to benefit beginners more than experienced hunters.

 If you’ve been hunting for about three years, you’ve likely learned 75% of what Dawson has to teach, but there are still those nuggets of golden information that might not be so apparent.